e-spinner/IGVC25/README.md

 - [#1] sim.launch.py only works in ubuntu terminal, not vscode terminal
 - [#2] rviz2 and gz cannot 'find'? mesh files
-- [#3] slam toolbox requires there to be walls around robot to give bigenough map for nav2
+- [#3] slam toolbox requires there to be walls around robot to give big enough map for nav2
+- [#4] ekf localization odoom and map trasform broken
+- [#5] nav2 randomly stops navigating
+- [#6] nav2 drives very slow

 ## Links